ciselab/CPS_repo_mining/analysis/grbl.md

 - Moved around misc defines into .h files.
 And lots of other little things.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Prints changed, some if and switch cases added.

 ## Commit #24
 ### Hash